Jacob Friis: Augsburg

+Finland national team

+On 20 January 2025, the Football Association of Finland announced that Friis was named the new head coach of the Finland national team on a three-year contract with an option for the possible UEFA Euro 2028 final tournament.

 Education

 In August 2015, Friis acquired the UEFA Pro Licence, also known as the 'P licence'; the highest coaching education.
 His final assignment was entitled Afslutningspil fra mellemrum - Mod etableret forsvar (Finishing from the red zone - against established defense).

 Personal life

 Friis was born in Aalborg, Denmark, and grew up in Aalborg Øst where he attended Mellervangsskolen.
 While managing AaB he lived in Vodskov northeast of Aalborg with his wife, Merle, and three children.